Gibson Energy's biggest shareholder calls for strategic review

 "If the market is not going to give the company the appropriate valuation we think it deserves, then we are confident the value can be realized by a sale process."

-Earlier this month Gibson said it will sell off its U.S. environmental business to concentrate on operations in western Canada, a move welcomed by M&G, which said it did not have the strategic footprint or cheap enough access to capital to compete south of the border.
+Gibson Energy responded to the letter with a statement saying new chief executive Steve Spaulding had taken decisive steps since being appointed in June and was in the process of reviewing the business portfolio, with a focus on cutting costs and possibly selling assets.

-The company named a new chief executive in June, with Steve Spaulding replacing Stew Hanlon.
+Gibson "has maintained an open and constructive dialogue with M&G over the past several years, as we do with all shareholders," said Chairman James Estey.

-In an email response to a request for comment, Gibson said it was aware of M&G's letter and would provide a response shortly.
-(Reporting by Nia Williams; Editing by David Gregorio)
+This month Gibson Energy said it will sell its U.S. environmental business to concentrate on infrastructure operations, a move welcomed by M&G.